GeoscienceAustralia/PyRate/_sources/docker.rst.txt

 Docker
 ------

 Can be used to run PyRate on linux, Windows and MacOS.
+Please follow the instruction at https://hub.docker.com/ to download and install docker on your machine.

 Setup
 ^^^^^